Magdeline Moyengwa

-Magdeline Moyengwa (born 31 March 2001) is a Botswanan weightlifter.
+Magdeline Moyengwa (born 31 March 2001) is a Motswana weightlifter.
 She is the first female weightlifter from Botswana to represent her country at the World Weightlifting Championships and the Summer Olympics.

 Career

 In 2019, she represented Botswana at the African Games held in Rabat, Morocco.
 In that same year, she also competed in the women's 59 kg event at the 2019 World Weightlifting Championships in Pattaya, Thailand.

 In 2021, she won the bronze medal in the women's 59 kg event at the African Weightlifting Championships held in Nairobi, Kenya.
 In July 2021, she represented Botswana at the 2020 Summer Olympics in Tokyo, Japan.
 She competed in the women's 59 kg event.
-She lifted 70 kg in the Snatch and she did not register a result in the Clean & Jerk.
+She lifted 70 kg in the Snatch but she did not register a result in the Clean & Jerk.